Digital disruption is nothing new, but the pace is quickening

 Consider how Kodak might have thrived if it had a CDO to guide it into the world of digital and social image sharing, by capitalising on the technology first and going on to partner with early pioneers of mobile phones – most now too fallen to disruption.
 If the CDO gets there first, others won’t and your business can stay relevant.

 We can see examples everywhere.
-Think of how something as formerly straightforward as the datacentre is changing – traditional three-tier IT infrastructure is fast losing ground to still relatively new inventions such as public cloud and hyperconverged infrastructure.
+Think of how something as formerly straightforward as the data center is changing – traditional three-tier IT infrastructure is fast losing ground to still relatively new inventions such as public cloud and hyperconverged infrastructure.
 This particular change is important, as it’s a key driver to enabling other industries to change their own digital identity.

 It’s starting to catch on – I find myself speaking to more and more CDOs or people in similar roles who have been hired and commanded by their companies to change the status quo.